svmo/python-project-codeLou/README.md

 ## What is it
 This program allows users to create their own cookbook.
 Once you have a login name, the program will allow the user to import recipes using a URL.

-Note: Recipe scaling has not been implemented in this release.
+Note: Delete recipe has not been implemented in this release.
+The option is in the menu but has no functionality.

 ## Technical Summary
 * Python